ansys/pymeilisearch/doc/source/getting-started/meilisearch-backend.rst

-Ansys sphinx theme: Ansys sphinx theme supports PyMeilisearch , allowing you to maintain a consistent and visually appealing documentation layout as documented in `Ansys sphinx theme documentation <https://sphinxdocs.ansys.com/version/stable/user_guide/options.html#use-meilisearch>`_.
+Ansys sphinx theme: Ansys sphinx theme supports PyMeilisearch , allowing you to maintain a consistent and visually appealing documentation layout as documented in `Ansys sphinx theme documentation`_.
 By integrating the theme options with indexUid scraped with pymeilisearch, The search button is able start using meilisearch engine.

+.. _Ansys sphinx theme documentation: https://sphinxdocs.ansys.com/version/stable/user_guide/options.html#use-meilisearch

 Setting up GitHub actions for automation
 ----------------------------------------